H3c702/Hector9000/README.md

 So because you have 12 pumps predefined (servo_config.json and HectorHardware) you have to manage the ingredients of the pumps.
 Therefore you have to edit the "servo_config.json" fiel and set the "value" to the ingredients you put in.
-Only drinks that habe all the ingredients it needs where set in the "servo_config.json" will be shown in the Menu.
+Only drinks that contain all needed ingredients, which are set in the "servo_config.json", will be shown in the Menu.

 Example: